grafana/grafana/docs/sources/alerting/fundamentals/annotation-label/how-to-use-labels.md

 - `Whitespace` will be removed.
 - `ASCII characters` will be replaced with `_`.
 - `All other characters` will be replaced with their lower-case hex representation.
+If this is the first character it will be prefixed with `_`.

-Example: A label key/value pair `Alert! 🔔="🔥"` will become `Alert_1f514="🔥"`.
+Example: A label key/value pair `Alert! 🔔="🔥"` will become `Alert_0x1f514="🔥"`.

 **Note** If multiple label keys are sanitized to the same value, the duplicates will have a short hash of the original label appended as a suffix.